vallhund/sopds2026/README.md

 Telegram bot functionality has not been tested

 #### 1. Installation
-1.1 Download the sopds-master folder from Github to a folder of your choice.
+1.1 Download the sopds folder from Github to a folder of your choice.

 1.2 Dependencies
 install necessary modules